brainstormforce/wp-spectra/readme.txt

 = 1.23.5 =
 * Improvement: Added compatibility with WordPress v5.8.
-* Fix: Assets Generation issue on frontend when Twenty Twenty-one theme is active.
+* Fix: Assets generation issue on frontend when Twenty Twenty-one theme was active.
 * Fix: Assets were not regenerated on the frontend when the post containing reusable blocks is updated.
 * Fix: Post Grid: The block shifts to the left on the frontend when the Twenty Twenty-One theme was active.
 * Fix: WooCommerce shop page styling was not working on the frontend when a page is saved from the editor.